 Financing Activities.
-Net cash used in financing activities was \$1.6 billion and \$118 million for the years ended December 31, 2010 and 2009, respectively, and net cash provided by financing activities was \$598 million for the year ended December 31, 2008.
-The increase in cash used during the year ended December 31, 2010 compared to the corresponding period in 2009 was primarily due to increased repayments of long-term debt which were, in part, funded by contributions from our parent company.
-The decrease in cash provided during the year ended December 31, 2009 compared to the corresponding period in 2008 was primarily the result of no borrowings of long-term debt in 2009.
+Net cash used in financing activities was \$933 million, \$1.6 billion and \$118 million for the years ended December 31, 2011, 2010 and 2009, respectively.
+The decrease in cash used during the year ended December 31, 2011 as compared to the corresponding period in 2010, was primarily the result of a decrease in the amount by which repayments of long-term debt exceeded borrowings of long-term debt and an increase by which contributions from our parent company exceeded distributions to our parent companies.
+The increase in cash used during the year ended December 31, 2010 compared to the corresponding period in 2009 was primarily due to increased repayments of long-term debt which were, in part, funded by contributions from our parent company and borrowings of long-term debt.